oresttokovenko/oresttokovenko.github.io/_posts/2021-12-12-creating-sql-commands-using-python.markdown

 Deliverable:  If a client in the old database was labelled as ‘inactive’ please ensure that they are listed as an inactive client in the new database.

 You might look at this deliverable and think, I can write this in SQL, why use Python?
 Maybe append both tables from each database to a variable like `@old_database` and loop through them?
-The issue is, these databases are not in the same subnet, and a SQL query cannot connect to both of them simultaneously.
+The issue is, these databases are not in the same subnet in Azure, and a SQL query cannot connect to both of them simultaneously (at least not without extra work).
+I find this method simple and fast.

 First, pull in the relevant tables from both databases using SQLAlchemy, `pd.merge()` them into a single dataframe on the common column, then create a function that generates a column that flags rows based on the deliverable request.

 {% highlight python %}